castle-engine/wyrd-forest/README.md

 * You can spawn trees (right mouse button).
 Crosshair appears in mouse look mode.
 * Evil squirrels with shooting targets spawn around you.
 * Shooting the evil squirrel gives you points, depending on how close to the "bullseye" you hit the white-red shooting target inside.
 You can look at the "Hit points under mouse" in the upper-right corner to know how close to the bullseye you are before shooting:)
+* Shoot test physical boxes with Ctrl + right click (collide only with terrain and destroyed enemy parts, now)
 * More to come soon :)

 ## Compilation